• Skip to primary navigation

 Home » Recipes » Christmas

-Easy Christmas Tiffin Recipe
+Easy Christmas Chocolate Tiffin Recipe

-Published: Nov 28, 2022 · Modified: Dec 5, 2022 by Beth Sachs · As an Amazon Associate I earn from qualifying purchases · 5 Comments
+Published: Nov 28, 2022 · Modified: Sep 23, 2024 by Beth Sachs · 5 Comments · This post may contain affiliate links.

-Jump to Recipe Print Recipe
+Jump to Recipe

 Christmas tiffin pin image.

-An easy no-bake chocolate Christmas tiffin recipe made with dark and milk chocolate, crushed shortbread biscuits, dried cranberries, and orange zest!
+An easy no-bake Christmas chocolate tiffin recipe made with dark and milk chocolate, crushed shortbread biscuits, dried cranberries, and orange zest.
 Finished with cute Christmas sprinkles on top!

 It's a delicious no-bake chocolate treat, perfect for Christmas parties and festive buffets!
 You might also like my white chocolate tiffin!